Mobility

 Development will continue and no one is sure when, or if, fully self-driving cars will be available.

-With current iterations, one can imagine large scale deployments serving an area between an airport and a convention center, or on a corporate or university campus.
+As we sit at this inflection point in the history of autonomous vehicles, one can imagine large scale deployments serving an area between an airport and a convention center, or on a corporate or university campus.

 One company, Motional, intends to launch services in multiple cities in 2023 in a partnership with Lyft, according to TechCrunch.
 However, all of its vehicles will have a human present.

-Most of the work on driverless cars performed in real world conditions have been in pedestrian-unfriendly SunBelt cities, like Phoenix and Las Vegas, or San Francisco — places with very consistent weather.
-Successfully navigating Boston, with its changeable weather, unpredictable drivers, multitudes of walkers and cyclists, is likely to be a great challenge.
+Throughout the history of self-driving cars, most of the work performed in real world conditions has been in pedestrian-unfriendly SunBelt cities, like Phoenix and Las Vegas, or San Francisco — places with very consistent weather.

 The ongoing semiconductor shortage may also increase costs and cause delays in any large scale deployment for the next few years.

 More existentially, autonomous vehicle developers have to wrestle with the fact that AVs have limits.
 They do not reduce congestion, for example, they merely replace it.
-Similarly, wear of tires can result in even fully electric autonomous vehicles being a source of air pollution.
+Similarly, wear on tires can result in even fully electric autonomous vehicles being a source of air pollution.

 These are more advanced than cars because they can follow a fixed route and separated guide way, greatly simplifying and reducing the complexity of self-driving.